 Guest Controls in Slides

-Our new feature Slides in Presentations helps you to upload a .pptx/.pdf file to a scene.
+The feature Slides in Presentations helps you to upload a .pptx/.pdf file to a scene.

-Once added to a scene, both the broadcaster and any guest speaker added to the scene have the ability to navigate backwards and forwards through the slides deck.
+Once added to a scene, both the broadcaster and any guest speaker added to the scene have the ability to navigate backward and forwards through the slides deck.
 While guests can control slides, they cannot upload slides on behalf of the Broadcaster.

 What happens when the event ends